 For co-op members and New Mexico advertisers please call 505-982-4671, or our toll free number 1-800-281-4671.

 enchantment (ISSN 0046-1946) is published monthly by the New Mexico Rural Electric Cooperative Association.
-Over 126,000 families and businesses receive enchantment as electric cooperative members.
+Nearly 125,000 families and businesses receive enchantment as electric cooperative members.
 Nonmember subscriptions are available at $8 per year, or $13 for two years.

 The New Mexico Rural Electric Cooperative Association provides legislative and educational services for the 18 cooperatives that deliver electric power to New Mexico's rural areas and small communities.
 Each cooperative has a representative on the association's board of directors, which controls the editorial content and advertising policy of enchantment through its Publications Committee.